ricdezen/kwscrapebot/README.md

 This bot has a few external dependencies, found in `requirements.txt`:

 - [Selenium](https://pypi.org/project/selenium/): the biggest one.
 Used to render Javascript in web pages.
-- [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/): used for scraping (needless, will remove).
+- [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/): used for scraping.
+I use it just to keep download and parsing separate.
 - [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot): duh.

 Due to Selenium needing to interface with an actual browser, you will need a driver.
 For instance, in case you use